SandaruKasa/blog/content/posts/void.md

-C++ & Kotlin try to mitigate the lack of a language feature by providing some types in the standard library (namely, `Pair` & `Triple` for Kotlin, `std::pair<T, U>` & `std::tuple<T...>` for C++), but ergonomics of those is admittedly underwhelming.
+C++ & Kotlin try to mitigate the lack of a language feature by providing some types in the standard library (namely, `Pair` & `Triple` for Kotlin, `std::pair<T, U>` & `std::tuple<T...>` for C++), but ergonomics of those are admittedly underwhelming.
-This is pretty much a status quo for C++: never add builtin types (or type constructors), always twist and rape the shit out of template metaprogramming in std to try and poorly mimic those language features.
+This is pretty much a status quo for C++: never add builtin types (or type constructors), always twist and rape the shit out of template metaprogramming in `std` to try and poorly mimic those language features.
 (We will see this approach again very soon.)
 The fact that they are actually able to do that speaks volumes of C++'s flexibility and expressivity, but just as much about its stagnation.